rsarten/Getting-and-Cleaning-Data_Project/README.md

 ==================================

 ## File structure
-This script requires that the necessary files sit in the working directory in the following strcuture:
+This script requires that the necessary files sit in the working directory in the following structure:

  ```
     ├── run_analysis.R